Day in the life: Adam Hansen – VeloNews.com

 What is your motivation for training right now?

-I love it!
-I’m a pro cyclist so I can train rather than so I can race if that makes sense.
+Because I love it!
+I’m a pro cyclist so I can train rather than so I can race — if that makes sense.
 I love the training and the whole feeling of it.

 How are you communicating with friends and family?